socketsupply/socket/api/CONFIG.md

 Key | Default Value | Description
 :--- | :--- | :---
-icon |  |  The icon to be displayed in the operating system tray. defalut value = ""
+icon |  |  The icon to be displayed in the operating system tray.
+On Windows, you may need to use ICO format. defalut value = ""

 # `headless`